-Louisiana State Police investigating officer-involved shooting in Jeanerette
+REPORT: Three officers injured, one officer killed in Jeanerette standoff

 Latest Weather Blog

-JEANERETTE - Louisiana State Police detectives are investigating an officer-involved shooting involving multiple law enforcement agencies.
+JEANERETTE - One Lafayette Police officer died and three were injured after a standoff in Jeanerette, according to KATC.

 The shooting took place on Hubertville Road near Martin Luther King Drive in Jeanerette.
+At around 9:00 a.m., officials received information that a person, who is now identified as 31-year-old Nyjal Hurst, was inside of a residence located in the 2500 Block of Martin Luther King Drive.

+Two individuals came out of the residence and confirmed that Hurst was inside.
+Hurst then barricaded himself and two others, one being a juvenile, inside the home.
+Hurst had multiple active warrants from different police departments.

 Trending News